Apps

 POST/api/mpp/app/:appId/refund

 Authenticated with the same appSecret Bearer token used for charges.
-Accepts either transactionId or transactionHash to identify the payment.
+Accepts either a paymentId or a transactionHash.

 JSON